Level of Study

 Teaching and learning methods

-Two hours of lectures and two workshop per week.
+Four hours of lectures and one workshop per week.

 Compulsory Assignments and Attendance